Luke-Pratley/Luke-Pratley.github.io/_posts/2022-03-31-project_building_road_segmentation.md

 ---
-title: Extraction of buildings and road networks from Satellite images
+title: Extraction of buildings and road networks from Satellite Images
 categories:
 - Computer Vision
 tags: